DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#ephemeralvolumesource-v1-core

-If we wish to retain the build or any cache modifications made during the worfklow, we'll need to add additional workflow steps to save them outside of the Runner prior to job completion.
+If we wish to retain the build or any cache modifications made during the workflow, we'll need to add additional workflow steps to save them outside of the Runner prior to job completion.

-With this mechanism, failed builds cannot be saved through the cache clone directly.
+Using this mechanism, failed builds cannot be saved through the cache clone directly.

 ### The PVC is provisioned against a static clone